-Key Data Points from the 990-PF for the 2007 Bill & Melinda Gates Foundation
+Key Data Points from the 2008 990-PF for the Bill & Melinda Gates Foundation

-Topic 2007 Form 990-PF Reference Comments Grants Paid \$2.011 billion Page 1, Part I, line 25 (d); detail listing attached to the return The foundation distributed just over \$2.0 billion in 2007 from contributions received from the trust.
-Total Charitable Distributions (including grants) \$2.320 billion Page 8, Part XII, line 4 Total distributions of \$2.320 billion comprised four categories: grants of \$2.011 billion, operating expenses of \$246.8 million, program related investments of \$7.0 million, and capital investments of \$54.9 million, primarily in IRIS Holdings, LLC, the separate company that is developing the foundation's new headquarters in downtown Seattle.
-Of the total distributions, the foundation elected to take \$1.888 billion as out of corpus and \$432 million as qualifying distributions.
-Excise Taxes \$20,083 Page 4, Part VI, line 5 The foundation receives its funding from the trust and therefore does not maintain a separate endowment.
+Торіс 2008 Form 990-PF Reference Comments Grants Paid \$2.805 billion Page 1, Part I, line 25 (d); detail listing attached to the return The foundation distributed just over \$2.8 billion in 2008 from contributions received from the trust.
+Total Charitable Distributions (including grants) \$3.308 billion Page 7, Part XII, line 4 Total distributions of \$3.308 billion comprised three categories: grants of \$2.805 billion, operating expenses of \$385.8 million, and capital investments of \$117.4 million, primarily in IRIS Holdings, LLC, the separate company that is developing the foundation's new headquarters in downtown Seattle.
+Of the total distributions, the foundation treated \$1.456 billion as qualifying distributions and \$1.852 billion as distributions of corpus.
+Excise Taxes \$14,932 Page 4, Part VI, line 5 The foundation receives its funding from the trust and therefore does not maintain a separate endowment.
 Having no endowment results in a relatively low excise tax.
-Distribution Ratio (sometimes called the "payout ratio") 1,479.17% Not calculated on the return Although the return does not display this ratio, it can be calculated by dividing total adjusted qualifying distributions of \$432.1 million by \$29.2 million in non-charitable use assets (page 7, Part X, line 5).
+Distribution Ratio (sometimes called the "payout ratio") 4,133.39% Not calculated on the return Although the return does not display this ratio for the current year, it can be calculated by dividing total adjusted qualifying distributions of \$3.308 billion by \$80 million in non-charitable use assets (page 7, Part X, line 5).
 This ratio is very high due to the significant distributions required under the terms of the gift from Warren Buffett.
-Compensation of Officers, Directors, and Trustees \$2.911 million Page 1, Part I, line 13(a); see detail on Page 6, Part VIII, line 1, column (c) The schedule provides a listing of 2007 compensation and benefits paid to the foundation's officers.
+Compensation of Officers, Directors, and Trustees \$4.079 million Page 1, Part I, line 13(a); see detail on Page 6, Part VIII, line 1, column (c) The schedule provides a listing of 2008 compensation and benefits paid to the foundation's officers.
 The trustees receive no compensation.
-Compensation of Five Highest Paid Employees (other than officers, directors, and trustees) \$1.826 million Page 6, Part VIII, line 2, column (c) The schedule provides a listing of 2007 compensation and benefits paid by person.
-Contributions \$2.327 billion Page 1, Part I, line 1 (a); see detail of gifts of \$5,000 or greater on Schedule B of the Form 990-PF Contributions were received from the trust as explained in the introduction to the Reader's Guide.
-The foundation received unsolicited contributions from other people; any that were for \$5,000 or more are disclosed on Schedule B.
+The increase in compensation of officers, directors, and trustees from 2007 is primarily due to three additional people included on the 2008 list.
+Compensation of Five Highest Paid Employees (other than officers, directors, and trustees) \$2.538 million Page 6, Part VIII, line 2, column (c) The schedule provides a listing of 2008 compensation and benefits paid by person.
+Contributions \$3.316 billion Page 1, Part I, line 1 (a); see detail of gifts of \$5,000 or greater on Schedule B of the Form 990-PF Contributions were received from the trust as explained in the introduction to the Reader's Guide.
+The foundation also received unsolicited contributions from other people; any that were for \$5,000 or more are disclosed on Schedule B.

-FREQUENTLY ASKED QUESTIONS
+FREQUENTLY ASKED QUESTIONS Payout

-Payout

-1. How much was the foundation required to distribute in 2007?
+1. How much was the foundation required to distribute in 2008?

-The foundation was required to distribute \$3.9 million in 2007 as shown on page 8, Part XI, line 7.
+The foundation was required to distribute \$6.9 million in 2008 as shown on page 7, Part XI, line 7.
 The technical IRS term for the minimum payout is "distributable amount."
-The distributable amount for the foundation may appear relatively low; this is because the foundation retains a relatively modest amount of money on hand.
-As we explain above, the endowment is maintained by the trust.
+The distributable amount for the foundation is quite small compared to the trust; this is because the foundation retains only a modest amount of money on hand.
+As explained previously, the endowment assets are maintained by the trust, rather than by the foundation.

-The trust, by contrast, was required to pay out \$1.711 billion.
-It actually paid out \$2.355 billion, all to the foundation.
-The foundation in turn distributed \$2.320 billion in grants and other charitable expenses.
+The trust, by contrast, was required to pay out \$1.710 billion.
+It actually paid out \$3.307 billion, all to the foundation.
+This excess amount of distributions is required by the terms of the gift from Warren Buffett.
+The foundation in turn distributed \$3.308 billion in grants and other charitable expenses.